loopystack19/JavaScript-Learning-Journey/sort/sort.md

--The sort method is used the elemnts of an array in lexicographical order, its sorts the elements of the array in place
+-The sort method is used to sort the elements of an array in lexicographical order, its sorts the elements of the array in place

 **sample programme**-sort the number elements of an array in decending order